microsoft/Windows-Camera/Samples/NetworkMediaStreamer/Readme.md

 This is used by the Sink to manage streaming clock states.
 Refer to [IMFClockStateSink::OnClockPause](https://docs.microsoft.com/en-us/windows/win32/api/mfidl/nf-mfidl-imfclockstatesink-onclockpause)

 `INetworkMediaStreamSink::Shutdown()`
-This is used by the Sink to manage streaming clock states.
+This is used by the Sink to convey media sink state to the stream sink.
 Refer to [IMFMediaSink::Shutdown](https://docs.microsoft.com/en-us/windows/win32/api/mfidl/nf-mfidl-imfmediasink-shutdown)

 ---